gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

 This guide covers the building dependencies of a PHP project while compiling assets via a NPM script.

-While is possible to create your own image with custom PHP and Node JS versione, for brevity, we will use an existing [Docker image](https://hub.docker.com/r/tetraweb/php/) that contains both PHP and NodeJS installed.
+While is possible to create your own image with custom PHP and Node JS version, for brevity, we will use an existing [Docker image](https://hub.docker.com/r/tetraweb/php/) that contains both PHP and NodeJS installed.

 ```yaml
 image: tetraweb/php
 ```

 The next step is to install zip/unzip packages and make composer available.
-We will place these on `before_scripts` section:
+We will place these in the `before_scripts` section:

 ```yaml
 before_script: